June 15, 2020

 Using differential privacy is beneficial because it not only prevents deanonymization, but it also provides SaaS companies with a tool to showcase exactly how effective their privacy techniques are.
 The benefits of leading with a message of trust like this one can be huge— check out IEX and Integrate.ai as two examples.
 Once your customers buy into the advantage of a more trustworthy approach, you will be able to lead the conversation and set buying criteria that include trust.

-More to come on this in our soon to be released State of Trust report 🙂
+More to come on this in our State of Trust report 🙂

 4. Difficulty Explaining Your Product’s Output or Recommendation